Skip to main content

 docker compose up -d

 When the installer or Docker Compose finishes, it prints the base URL it configured.
-Local mode uses http://localhost:8080 by default.
+Local mode uses http://localhost:8080 by default, but the installer automatically offers another free web port such as 8081 if 8080 is already in use.

 2